EricMorse7597/CloudCube/README.md

 - `<R, U, F, L, D, B>` moves are translated to `<R, U, F, r, u f>`
 - Supports both conventions for wide moves (Rw, r)
 - Modes for left or right hand

-## Cube solver library

-The trainer is powered by `crystalcube`'s own cube library with some functionality from [`cubing.js`](https://github.com/cubing/cubing.js).
-It's focused on generating solutions for the first step of ZZ and CFOP, and can also solve first steps of any method you define!

-- This library is still being developed and doesn't have documentation yet, and it could be replaced by cubing.js in the future

----

 ## Development